 Symptoms of cut on the side of the lips

-- Soreness and irritation in the affected area
+- At first, soreness and irritation in the affected area

 - Crusty patches

-- The lips feel dry and difficulty in eating
+- Lastly, the lips feel dry and difficulty in eating

 - Fungal infections